Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

 \section{Quadratic equations in free products}

-In this section we will prove results about quadratic equations in free produts.
-We will use them in the proof of Theorem \ref{th:2} in the next section.
+In this section we will prove results about quadratic equations in free products, which will be used for the proof of Theorem \ref{th:2} in the next section.
+Suppose an element $h$ in a free product of a free group and free abelian groups is written in canonical form as $h=h_1\ldots h_k$.
+Then the length of $h$ is defined as the sum of the lengths of $h_1,\ldots, h_k$.

-\begin{theorem} One can compute a constant $N$ with the following properties.
-Let $Q$ be a quadratic word.
-If the equation $Q = 1$ is solvable in a free product of a free group and free abelian groups of finite ranks, then there exists a solution $\alpha$ such that for any variable $x$, $|\alpha (x)|< N((n(Q)+c(Q))^2$ for orientable equation and $|\alpha (x)|< N((n(Q)+c(Q))^{20}$ for non-orientable equation.
-Here $n(Q)$ denotes the total number of variables in $Q$ and $c(Q)$ the total length of coefficients occurring in $Q.$ \end{theorem}
+\begin{theorem} Let $Q$ be a quadratic word.
+If the equation $Q = 1$ is solvable in a free product of a free group and free abelian groups of finite ranks, then there exists a solution $\alpha$ such that for any variable $x$, $|\alpha (x)|< Nn(Q)((n(Q)+c(Q))^2$ if $Q=1$ is orientable, and $|\alpha (x)|< Nn^2(Q)((n(Q)+c(Q))^5$ if $Q=1$ is non-orientable.
+Here $n(Q)$ denotes the total number of variables in $Q$ and $c(Q)$ the total length of coefficients occurring in $Q.$ One can take $N=400$ for orientable equation and $N=9000$ for non-orientable equation.\end{theorem}